- Developer Hub

 - The receiving mail server acts upon the results of this authentication to deliver, flag, or even reject the message.

 As these steps make clear, in order for this process to work, the sender and the receiver both must participate.
 That’s why technical standards for email authentication are so important: they define a common approach to defining the rules for email authentication that any organization can implement.
+Bear in mind that email sender authentication provides recipients of a message some level of certainty that the email message actually originated from the represented source.
+This ultimately generates trust and confidence in recipients, which is why understanding how to authenticate email is crucial to organizations.

 SPF, DKIM, and DMARC are all standards that enable different aspects of email authentication.
 They address complementary issues.